Skip to content

 Who should get the RSV vaccine?

-At the moment, the CDC is recommending that adults 60 years and older get vaccinated for RSV, as well as pregnant people from week 32 to week 36 of pregnancy to protect their infants under 6 months of age.
+The CDC recommends adults 60 years and older get vaccinated for RSV, as well as pregnant people from week 32 to week 36 of pregnancy to protect their infants under 6 months of age.
 For other babies, it is possible to get preventative antibodies.
 Because we are past the peak of RSV season, most of the US stops giving the RSV vaccine after January, but talk to your doctor for further information, and please consider one for the fall of 2024.

 PSA from Urban League of Greater Pittsburgh